How to Build a Year Round Capsule Wardrobe: 20 Pieces

 Ever since the 1890s, the classic silk blouse is a staple that should exist in every woman’s closet.
 With its minimalist elegance, it can be worn in both informal and formal settings – whether it’s at corporate events or a night out.

-Besides, silk is one of the most sustainable materials, which at some point in history was considered more expensive than gold.
-It features strong threads that can last a lifetime.
+Besides, silk is one of the most sustainable materials, and at some point in history, it was considered more expensive than gold.
+The fabric features strong threads that can last a lifetime.

 In fact, hundreds of years ago, the Mongolians laced their armor with silk for warmth, durability, and comfort.
 So, expect to enjoy all these benefits with the decadent silk blouse, as it transports you through history and fills your outfits with impeccable lustrousness.